 AP 590.100 Geri Hastings

-This course will provide participants with an overview of the AP U.S. History course and exam and give them the opportunity to analyze and integrate the course’s three major component parts – the Thematic Learning Objectives, the Concept Outline, and the Historical Thinking Skills into their syllabi.
-After examining the Curriculum Framework and identifying the characteristics of, and reasons for, these three component parts, participants will begin to plan student centered lessons for some of the key concepts in the Concept Outline.
-As they design their lessons, participants will determine the connections between the Learning Objectives, Concept Outline, and Historical Thinking Skills, connections that are assessed on every question on the exam.
-Woven throughout the course will be opportunities for participants to create and take part in high interest, student-centered lessons that were developed to support the new course and engage students.
+This course will provide participants with an overview of the AP U.S. History course and exam and give them the opportunity to analyze and integrate the course’s three major component parts – the Thematic Learning Objectives, the Concept Outline, and the AP historical reasoning skills and disciplinary practices into their syllabi.
+After examining the Curriculum Framework and identifying the characteristics of, and reasons for, these three component parts, participants will begin to plan student-centered lessons for some of the key concepts in the Concept Outline.
+As they design their lessons, participants will determine the connections between the three main parts of the course, connections that are assessed on every question on the exam.
+Particular emphasis will be placed on daily planning for each of the key concepts – planning which involves chunking content material and creating lessons that cover a great deal of assessable material.
+Woven throughout the course will be opportunities for participants to take part in high interest, student-centered lessons that were developed to support the new course and engage students.
 In addition, there will be a strong focus on argumentative writing, especially for the Long Essays and Document Based Questions.
-The updated scoring tools will be used to evaluate student responses from the 2017 testing to give teachers a better understanding of what students must know and be able to do to be successful in this course.
-Teachers will discuss best practices, practice writing questions based on testing models, and evaluate available AP U.S. History resources.
-This course has been designed to provide both a seamless transition for experienced teachers and an in depth introduction to AP U.S. History for new teachers.
-Support for teachers by the instructor will continue long after the course ends!!!!
+The updated scoring tools will be used to evaluate student responses from the 2019 testing to give teachers a better understanding of what students must know and be able to do to be successful in this course.
+In addition, teachers will discuss best practices, practice writing questions based on testing models, evaluate available AP U.S. History resources, and learn about the new online resources that The College Board will be providing in August, 2019.
+This course has been designed to provide both new and effective activities for experienced teachers and an in-depth introduction to AP U.S. History for new teachers.
+Instructor support for teachers will continue after the course ends!!

 Preparing Students for Advanced Placement® World History: Modern